Rena Riffel: Mulholland Drive

 In 2001, Riffel appeared in the David Lynch film Mulholland Drive.
-When interviewed about the film and if she “got it”, Riffel replied, “See…I can’t remember.
-No, I guess it still doesn’t make sense to me.
-It’s been a while – I’d like to watch it again….one website put a lot of clarity on it with their theories.”
+When interviewed about the film and if she "got it", Riffel replied, "See...I can't remember.
+No, I guess it still doesn't make sense to me.
+It's been a while – I'd like to watch it again....one website put a lot of clarity on it with their theories."

-Erotica and horror
+Other film and television work

 After Striptease, Riffel accepted minor roles on the television series Married... with Children in 1997, and Clueless as well as the HBO movie Breast Men before making a string of films with European director Lloyd Simandl, including Dark Confessions, Bound Cargo, Caligula's Spawn, and No Escape.
 These films, coupled with Riffel's roles in Showgirls and Striptease led to her being cast in a handful of erotic/thriller films such as The Pornographer and Scandalous Behavior (with Shannon Tweed).

 In 1999, Riffel appeared in Citizens of Perpetual Indulgence, a gay-themed comedy/drama/art film.

 Riffel also appeared in several horror/thriller movies including Candyman 3: Day of the Dead, Unstable Minds, and Dark Reel starring Edward Furlong and Tony Todd.